Updated: 9/19/2017 | Photo Cred: (1)

 In recent years, there has been a rise in the claim that apologetics is no longer necessary in Christianity.
 Well, I disagree with that notion and here’s why: apologetics is a quintessential aspect to the life of every Christian.
 It is the shield, so to speak, that the believer stands behind and gives a defense of the faith from, with, and through.
-There is a reason that when Paul mentions the armor of God in Ephesians Chapter 6, he refers to the shield, as a shield of faith (v16).
+There is a reason that when Paul the Apostle mentions the armor of God (2), he refers to the shield, as a shield of faith.
 And that is exactly what apologetics is in the tool belt of the believer: a shield.
-As Professor John Lennox of Oxford University and a former student of the late C.S.
-Lewis once said in a dialogue with Richard Dawkins, “My faith is a faith of evidence.”
+As Professor John Lennox of Oxford University said in a dialogue with Richard Dawkins, “My faith is a faith of evidence.”

 In another lecture he quipped that “Faith is a response to evidence, not a rejoicing in the absence of evidence.”
-Put succinctly, your faith is on the higher ground right from the get go compared to every other belief system in world history.
+Put succinctly, the Judeo-Christian faith is on the higher ground right from the get go compared to every other belief system in world history.
 Apologetics is merely quintessential to the Christian faith because it a) reveals this higher ground and b) shows you how to defend this higher ground from all who look to capture the flag of victorious truth that rests on Calvary hill.
-As has been simply said in the book of Hebrews (NKJV), “Now faith is the substance of things hoped for, the evidence of things not seen.” (v1).
-Faith is further explained in detail in what is dubbed by many as the “Hall of Faith,” specifically Hebrews Chapter 11, in the Bible.
+Like the author of the book of Hebrews put it, “Now faith is the substance of things hoped for, the evidence of things not seen (3).”

-The word apologetics is derived from the combination of the word ‘apologetic’ meaning to give “a formal defense” in Middle French and the suffix ‘ics’ for “nouns that denote a body of facts, knowledge, principles, etc.” (dictionary.reference.com).
-But to be more specific, apologetics is the “the branch of Christianity that deals with the defense and establishment of the Christian faith” (carm.org).
-With all of this in mind, here are 3 reasons why apologetics is necessary for every Christian to know:
+The word apologetics is derived from the combination of the word ‘apologetic’ meaning to give “a formal defense” in Middle French and the suffix ‘ics’ for “nouns that denote a body of facts, knowledge, principles, etc.” (4).
+But to be more specific, apologetics is the “the branch of Christianity that deals with the defense and establishment of the Christian faith” (5).
+With all of this in mind, here are 3 reasons why apologetics is necessary for every Christian.

 Have you ever seen a medieval knight charge into battle against an opposing force?
-Put more bluntly, if an opposing knight is coming towards you with their sword preparing to strike, how do you counter their attack?
+Put more bluntly, if an opposing knight is charging towards you with their sword preparing to strike you down, how would you counter their attack?
 With your sword or with your shield?
-The obvious answer should be to deflect the sword with the shield and then proceed with your own sword ensuring victory.
+The obvious answer should be to deflect the sword with the shield and then proceed with your own sword to strike back.

-And that is the relationship of apologetics and evangelism in a nutshell: apologetics is the shield and evangelism is the sword.
+This analogy is the relationship of apologetics and evangelism in a nutshell: apologetics is the shield and evangelism is the sword of Judeo-Christianity.
 But the problem with those who misuse apologetics is twofold: they either use the sword (evangelism) first or they just use the shield (apologetics) without using the sword (evangelism).
 Let me explain the problem with both of these tactics.

 You’re on a train going to the big game tonight.
-There are literally hundreds of people on the train wearing their team’s jersey and excitingly talking about the game.
-Now you being an aware believer, are present during a heated conversation between a New Atheist and a devout Hindu who just so happen to be in the same section as you on the train.
+There are hundreds of people on the train wearing their team’s jersey and excitingly talking about the game.
+Now you being a believer, overhear a heated conversation between a New Atheist and a devout Hindu who just so happen to be in the same section as you on the train.

 The two are discussing the idea of God and whether or not belief in God, or as the Hindu would argue, many gods makes logical sense.
-In fact, about 330 million gods to be exact according to the devout Hindu.
-So you being a believer, burdened with the work of the ministry, jump politely into the conversation in order to win them to the faith (1 Corinthians 9:19-27).
+In fact, there are about 330 million gods according to the devout Hindu.
+So you being an active believer, burdened with the work of the ministry, jump politely into the conversation in order to win them to the faith (6).

 At first everything seems fine.
 You’ve prayed beforehand, you’re well versed in the Scriptures, and you’re humbly listening before engaging in the conversation.
 Hearing what the discussion is about before you present your worldview.
 Then it happens: your turn to speak.
 So you being a cheerful giver, give them the gospel, but there’s one problem.
 Neither see the need for the gospel.
 Now what do you do?

 You see, using the knight analogy, you kept using your sword when you should have been using your shield.
 As a matter of fact, you were using your sword as both the shield and the sword, causing you to be spiritually exhausted because you had only offense as an option.
 No time to counter correctly or to pause on an important point like the existence of God, which was the original conversation the two were having in the first place.
-Remember, the New Atheist doesn’t believe in God and the devout Hindu believes in many gods, so without addressing that you have no footing in this Mexican standoff of sorts.
+Remember, the New Atheist doesn’t believe in God and the devout Hindu believes in many gods, so without addressing that topic you have no firm footing in this fight.

 Now let’s try a different option, using only the shield.
 So the same scenario, but you are an apologetics nut.
 You know every argument, every counter-argument, and every rebuttal.
 So you boldly go into the discussion without any fear because you know how to defend the faith.
 And after a little back and forth you finally convince both the New Atheist and the devout Hindu that there is only one God.
 But now you come across your first hurdle.
 Why does that matter?